denismaciel/uni-fiscalfreelunch/info_log.md

 ## Consultation Session
 2. How to calculate the fiscal multiplier?
 3. Why do we have ackward values for new steady state?
 Why do we need such a huge shock to make the IFRS move?
+DONE
 1. How to implement flex price scenario? xip = 0
 1. Why doesn't Flora's code work with our model?
+FUCK OFF
-4. Taylor rule parameters
+4. Taylor rule parameters OK

 - calculate and plot "dynamic" multiplier